Synchronized Planarity with Applications to Constrained Planarity Problems: The Problem

 \subsection{The \contractTitle Operation}

-The purpose of the \contract operation is to communicate embedding restrictions between two matched cut-vertices.
-Our approach here has two steps: First we encapsulate the cut-vertices into their own independent \pstar components, also disconnecting their incident blocks from each other.
-In the second step, we join the \pstars. \Cref{fig:encapcut-p-matched,fig:contract-grid} show an example.
+The purpose of the \contract operation is to communicate embedding restrictions between two matched cut-vertices in two steps: First we encapsulate the cut-vertices into their own independent star components, also disconnecting their incident blocks from each other.
+In the second step, we join the stars. \Cref{fig:encapcut-p-matched,fig:contract-grid} show an example.

-For an instance \pqplanvars of \pqplan, let $\rho=(u,v,\varphi_{uv})$ be a pipe matching two cut-vertices $u,v$ of connected components $C_u,C_v$.
+For an instance \pqplanvars of \pqplan, let $\rho=(u,v,\varphi_{uv})$ be a pipe matching two cut-vertices $u,v$ of two (not necessarily distinct) connected components $C_u,C_v$ of $G$.
 Operation \contractop can be applied resulting in an instance \pqplanvars['] using the following two steps.
-We first preprocess both cut-vertices to \emph{encapsulate} them into their own separate \pstar components.
+We first preprocess both cut-vertices to \emph{encapsulate} them into their own separate star components.
 Let~$C_1,\dots,C_k$ be the connected components of $C_u-u$.
 We split $C_u$ along the cuts $(V(C_i),V \setminus V(C_i))$ for $i=1,\dots,k$.
 We denote the vertices resulting from the split along $(V(C_i), V \setminus V(C_i))$ as $u_i$ and~$u_i'$, where~$u_i$ results from contracting~$V \setminus V(C_i)$ and~$u_i'$ results from contracting~$V(C_i)$.
-Note that, after all splits, $u$ is the center of a \pstar~$C_u'$ whose rays are the $u_i'$.
+Note that, after all splits, $u$ is the center of a star~$C_u'$ whose ray vertices are the $u_i'$.
 We add the pipes~$(u_i,u_i',\varphi_{u_iu_i'})$ for $i=1,\dots,k$; see \Cref{fig:encapcut-p-matched}.
 The same procedure is also applied to $v$, resulting in an intermediate instance $I^\ast$.
 In the second step, we \emph{join} the connected components~$C_u'$ and~$C_v'$ at~$u$ and~$v$ along the mapping~$\varphi_{uv}$ of $\rho$ into a component~$C_{uv}$.
-We also remove the pipe~$\rho$ from the $I^\ast$; all other parts of the instance remain unchanged. \Cref{fig:contract-grid} shows a possible result of joining two \pstars.
+We also remove the pipe~$\rho$ from $I^\ast$; all other parts of the instance remain unchanged. \Cref{fig:contract-grid} shows a possible result of joining two stars.